Planetable/PlanetableXYZWebsite/content/guides/dotbit.md

 ## Step 2 · Add DWeb Record

-Go to the Manage dashboard, click Manage Data, and add a new record under DWeb.
+Go to the [.bit Manage dashboard](https://data.did.id), click Manage Data, and add a new record under DWeb.
 Select `IPNS` as key, and provide the value you get from Copy IPNS.

 <figure>
   <img src="../../assets/screenshots/dotbit-add-ipns.png" alt=".bit Add IPNS" class="screenshot" />